carpentry-org/stdint.carp/README.md

   converts a number to a string (it will look like this: "T(<value>)")
 ```

 I hope this helps in getting started!
+The tests in `tests/` also showcase the
+interface.

 <hr/>